-Although we often like to think of SERP rankings as a meritocracy, the sad reality is that they are not.
-Often, it’s not the best written or most informative pieces that reach the top of Google—it’s the pages that know how to rank.
+Although we often like to think of SERP rankings as a meritocracy, the reality is that they are not.
+Often, the best written or most informative pieces don't reach the top of Google on their content alone.
+It takes more effort and technical work to know how to rank.

 So how do you get to the top?

-If you want to increase your organic search traffic and take the top spot on Google for your most important keywords—the ones that will be the foundation of your SEO strategy—you can’t just rely on better content.
+If you want to increase your organic search traffic and take the top spot on Google for your most important keywords—the ones that will be the foundation of your SEO strategy—you can’t just rely on good writing.
 You need to understand how your competitors rank for the most lucrative keywords and then dismantle their strategy piece by piece.